tigera-solutions/cc-demo-workload-security/README.md

 spec:
   order: 400
 ```

+Policies are processed in sequential order from top to bottom.

+Two mechanisms drive how traffic is processed across tiered policies:

+Labels and selectors
+Policy action rules
+It is important to understand the roles they play.

 For normal policy processing (without apply-on-forward, pre-DNAT, and do-not-track), if no policies within a tier apply to endpoints, the tier is skipped, and the tier’s implicit deny behavior is not executed.